 ANN ARBOR, Mich., (November 8, 2022) — Nationwide customer satisfaction remains low, but there has been a tiny 0.1% uptick to 73.2 (on a 0-100 scale) this quarter.
 Nevertheless, no matter how small, it is an increase, which has been a rarity for a long time now.
-In fact, this is only the second time during the past 16 quarters ACSI has increased.
+In fact, this is only the second time during the past 16 quarters the American Customer Satisfaction Index (ACSI®) has increased.
 Consumer spending remains weak as well, but it did grow by 1.4% in the third quarter.

 While GDP is a measure of the quantity of economic output, the American Customer Satisfaction Index gauges the quality of economic output as experienced by consumers.
 Obviously, these two measures are related.
 The satisfaction that people get from buying and consuming impact their future propensity to spend.
 The dissatisfied consumer will likely be hesitant; the satisfied consumer is more likely to repeat what was, after all, a gratifying experience.
 However, there are many other factors that affect aggregate demand.